How to Impact Patient Care through Research

 Unrestricted operating support has the greatest impact on research at MMCRI.
 Not only does your generosity give us the flexibility to direct spending as needed, it also encourages innovation and risk-taking.
 Such risk-taking has paved the way for discoveries such as an antibody that has the potential to detect very small metastatic legions far earlier than current methods.
 This method, once proven, could be revolutionary for a disease like ovarian cancer that is commonly diagnosed too late to deliver effective treatment.

-If you would like to learn more about these and other research taking place at MMCRI, we invite you to contact Kendra Flowers for more information.
+If you would like to learn more about these and other research taking place at MMCRI, we invite you to contact Kendra Allen for more information.